 What rate (or price) can I qualify for?

-Which brings us to the last topic that we wanted to discuss which is…
+This brings us to the last topic that we wanted to discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?